Butterflies of New Mexico: The Gossamerwings III: The Blues (Lycaenidae: Polyommatinae)

 Top↑

 Description.
-Compared to Central Blues, Ellis’ males are a much paler blue above with a narrower black border.
+Compared to Central Blues, Ellis’ males are a paler blue above with a narrower black border.
 Females may be lighter brown above with a wider orange band.
-It is more important to be able to distinguish it from ‘Colorado’ Rita Blue, with which it often flies in northwest New Mexico.
-In that comparison, Euphilotes ellisii has moderately checkered wing fringes; males have a compact pink/orange aurora at the back of the dorsal hindwing; and females have a more compact orange band on the back of the dorsal hindwing.
+It may be more important to be able to distinguish it from ‘Colorado’ Rita Blue, with which it is sympatric and synchronic in northwest New Mexico.
+In that comparison, Euphilotes ellisii has moderately checkered wing fringes; males have a compact pink/orange aurora at the back of the dorsal hindwing with limited development of black dots; and females have a more compact orange band with more prominent black dots at the rear of the dorsal hindwing.
+Differentiating Ellis’ from ‘Colorado’ Rita Blue based on ventral views only is challenging.
+In that attempt, look for moderate wing fringe checkering and a light gray ground color on Ellis’, compared to slight or limited fringe checkering and white ground color on ‘Colorado’ Rita.
+Success is not guaranteed.
 Range and Habitat.
 This Colorado Plateau insect occurs in arid northwest New Mexico shrublands (counties: MK,SJ,Sv,SF?), usually 5500 to 7200’.
 Life History.
-Larvae appear to be restricted to stands of buckwheat brush (Eriogonum corymbosum), so field identification of this plant is key to identifying this butterfly.
+Larvae appear to be restricted to stands of crispleaf buckwheat (Eriogonum corymbosum).
+Field (or lab) identification of this plant is key to identifying this butterfly, and often more reliable than phenotypic characters, many of which overlap with E. rita coloradensis.
 Flight.
 Adults fly their one annual air show in late summer.
 Our records are clustered between August 6 and September 7.
 Comments.
 Some authors treat this butterfly as a subspecies of Euphilotes centralis, others as a subspecies of Euphilotes battoides.
 Pelham (2021) treats it as a full species, in which case we have subspecies Euphilotes ellisii anasazi J. Scott 1998.
 We follow that approach.
+Euphilotes ellisi and E. rita coloradensis, are most reliably differentiated by their host plants, which may sound straightforward, but those host wild buckwheats are sympatric (in NM) and bloom at the same time.
+BOA spells the Latin species epithet as ellisii, not ellisi.

 Ellis’ Blue (Euphilotes ellisii anasazi) SR509 ~25 mi north of Grants, McKinley Co., NM; August 19, 2000 (photo by Steve Cary).